-At a glance: Integrated partners receive real-time postbacks of rejected installs and rejected in-app events due to fraud or non-compliance with targeting validation rules.
+At a glance: Integrated partners get postbacks of rejected installs and in-app events due to fraud or non-compliance with validation rules.

-Rejected attribution postbacks relating to fraud and targeting rules
+Rejected attribution postbacks relating to fraud and validation rules

 - Fraud events: install and in-app events blocked by Protect360

-- Non-compliant targeting events: installs and in-app events that don't comply with campaign targeting validation rules
+- Non-compliant events: installs and in-app events that don't comply with validation rules

-- Rejected events: Fraud events and non-compliant targeting events
+- Rejected events: Fraud events and non-compliant validation rule events

-- Attribution corrected install: A hijacked install identified and blocked by Protect360 whose attribution is subsequently corrected and attributed to the genuine media source.
+- Attribution corrected install: A hijacked install identified and blocked, whose attribution is subsequently corrected and attributed to the genuine media source.